gapoorva/thetatauwebsite16/README.md

 		  (other php & html files & readme)
   ```

-  c.
-An important file to note is the `Vagrantfile`.
+  * An important file to note is the `Vagrantfile`.
 This is a configuration file for a program called Vagrant that lets us spin up a virtual machine on your local machine to start a server.
 The reason we'll need a server is because PHP files are really server-side script files that need to be interpreted by the PHP interpreter.

   Virtual machines are what they sound like.
 They allocate a small bit of the resources on your computer to simulate a machine that you can control, but which thinks it's its own separate, physical entity.
-They're super convient because they protect your real machine from things going wrong (aka you).
+They're super convienient because they protect your real machine from things going wrong (aka you).
 They are also good for simulating production environments on your local computer.

   Our Siteground has a real apache server, but in order to just test your code you'd have to push it to the server.
 Not only could someone accidently use your broken code, but this system doesn't work when you have multiple people developing on the repo and trying to test their version of the code.
 Therefore, we're going to set up a local VM that will run a LAMP stack (**L**inux, **A**pache, **M**sql, **P**HP).

 6. In order to set up the VM & server, you'll first need to download [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
-Go to their sites and download them if don't have them already.
+Go to their sites and download them if you don't have them already.
 VirtualBox is a bit hefty, but I garauntee that you'll use it in your career at some point, so it's a useful download.

 7. Now that you have those, you should be ready to spin up the VM.
 First you need to get a "box" which is an "image" (aka template) of a whole computer.
 It sounds like a lot but it's not really much.
 Vagrant can spin up many separate machines for you based off this one template.
 To get your first box, run this:
   ```
-  $ cd /your/directory/thetatauwebsite16
+  $ cd your/directory/thetatauwebsite16
   $ vagrant add box hashicorp/precise64
   ```
   This will add the Hashicorp (creator of Vagrant) base box.
 The `Vagrantfile` in our repo is all set up, so you can just run